particle-iot/docs/src/content/integrations/community-integrations/about-community-integrations.md

 {{> project-browser project="logic-cloud-alerts" default-file="src/logic-cloud-alerts.cpp" height="400"}}

-If you design files such as Eagle CAD files, for hardware projects, Just include the files in a subdirectory; the zip file download link will be generated in the docs if necessary.
-If you are using Eagle CAD, an interactive viewer for your schematic can be added.
+If you design files such as Eagle CAD files, for hardware projects, just include the files in a subdirectory; the zip file download link will be generated in the docs if necessary.
+If you are using Eagle CAD, an interactive viewer for your schematic can be added so users can zoom in and print a high resolution version even if they don't have Eagle CAD.

 {{imageOverlay src="/assets/images/m2-eval/1.2/p1.png" large="/assets/images/m2-eval/1.2/p1.svg" alt="Schematic Page 1"}}